 Or the Casa Duarte Pinto Coelho, a former guardhouse of the Condes de Castro Guimarães Palace, that houses – you probably guessed it – the art collection of designer Duarte Pinto Coelho.

 To learn about Cascais’ past and history, visit the Museu do Mar.
 Founded in 1992, it deals with the town’s past as a fishing village.
-Another one is the Museu da Vila, the town museum, also providing a glance at the town.
+Another one is the Museu da Vila, the town museum which also provides a glance at the town.

 How to Get There